We Are The Best Child Support Lawyers in Fort Lauderdale, FL

 Your Attorney’s Role — Determining Income and Protecting Your Rights

 You may need a child support lawyer in Fort Lauderdale to make sure that child support is fairly determined.
 The paying parent may be self-employed or own a business and not be reporting all income.
 I use all means necessary, including subpoena of bank records, to verify actual income.
 If either parent is intentionally unemployed or underemployed, the court can impute income and order child support accordingly (forcing the parent to get a real job).

 If your financial circumstances have changed, either party can request a child support modification hearing.
 If the other parent is not paying court-ordered support, we can assist you in enforcement actions.
 Call our Fort Lauderdale child support law firm today!

 Call Today at (954) 953-2575

-For experienced representation and an estimate of the child support you would pay or receive under Florida law, contact the Family Law Department of KO Lawyers to schedule an appointment.
+For experienced representation and an estimate of the child support you would pay or receive under Florida law, contact Curtis R. Cowan, P.A. to schedule an appointment.
 We represent divorcing parents or never-married parents in all child support and custody proceedings.